Indigenous Arts Program

 We’ve compiled the most frequently asked questions about Paprika programs and answered them here!

 We’re happy to arrange an application process that’s best for you.
-If you have any questions, require additional support or an extension, please email Aaheli (aaheli@paprikafestival.com).
+If you have any questions, require additional support or an extension, please email Amanda (amanda@paprikafestival.com).
 We will try our best to respond to emails within 48 hours.